aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/_index.md

 ### Step 2: Build the Appointment (Calendar Invite)
 Create an `Appointment` object, fill in the subject, location, start/end times, and attendees.
 This object will later be saved as an `.ics` file and attached to an email.

-### Step 3: Convert the Appointment to an iCalendar File
+### Step 3: Convert the Appointment to an iCalendar Stream
-Use `Appointment.save` to generate the iCalendar stream.
-You can either write it to disk or keep it in memory for attachment.
+Call `appointment.save` to generate the iCalendar data.
+You can write it to disk or keep it in memory for attachment.

 ### Step 4: Create the Email Message
 Instantiate a `MailMessage`, set the sender, recipients, subject, and body.
 Attach the iCalendar stream as a `message/rfc822` part so email clients recognize it as a meeting request.

 ### Step 5: (Optional) Add a Digital Signature
-If you need a **digital signature email**, load your certificate and call `mailMessage.sign`.
-This ensures the message integrity and authenticity.
+If you need a **digital signature java**, load your certificate and call `mailMessage.sign`.
+This ensures message integrity and authenticity.

+### Step 6: (Optional) Encrypt the Email
+To **encrypt email java**, use `mailMessage.encrypt` with the recipient’s public key before sending.
+This protects the invite content during transit.

-### Step 6: Send the Email via SMTP
+### Step 7: Send the Email via SMTP
 Configure an `SmtpClient` with your server details, enable TLS/SSL if required, and call `client.send(mailMessage)`.
-Your recipients will receive a ready‑to‑accept calendar invite.
+Recipients will receive a ready‑to‑accept calendar invite.

 > **Pro tip:** Re‑use the same `SmtpClient` instance for bulk invites to improve performance.